 Sustainable Fish Pie

-This pie uses often overlooked fish to create a tasty and sustainable supper.
+Keenan Humble, from Alchemic Kitchen, give us a sustainble fish pie recipe.
+Using often overlooked fish to create a tasty and sustainable supper.
 It is designed to be flexible so feel free to use different fish and ask your fishmonger for any top tips.

 For the topping

 1.5kg potatoes (peeled and chopped)